Why You Should Keep an Eye on Your Company’s Competitors

 Do you know where your competitors stand?

 If you’ve never taken the time to research your competitors’ keywords, backlinks, and paid ad strategies, it’s time to get started.
-Keeping tabs on someone else’s marketing efforts in addition to your own might sound like a lot of extra work, but considering that it can help you identify new opportunities and compete in your industry, it’s definitely worth the time.
+Keeping tabs on someone else’s marketing efforts in addition to your own might sound like a lot of extra work, but considering that it can help you identify new opportunities, outrank your competitors, and compete in your industry, it’s definitely worth the time.

 Do you have any questions about competitor analysis?
 Do you use any tools that I didn’t mention here?
 Let me know in the comments below!